Ramana Maharshi: Spiritual instruction

-Ramana Maharshi provided upadeśa ("spiritual instruction") by providing darshan and sitting silently together with devotees and visitors, but also by answering the questions and concerns raised by those who sought him out.
+Ramana Maharshi provided upadeśa ("spiritual instruction") by providing darshan and by sitting silently together with devotees and visitors (satsang), but also by answering the questions and concerns raised by those who sought him out.
 Many of these question-and-answer sessions have been transcribed and published by devotees, some of which have been edited by Ramana Maharshi himself.
 A few texts have been published which were written by Ramana Maharshi himself, or written down on his behalf and edited by him.

 Ramana Maharshi also provided an example by his own devotion to Shiva, which has been extensively described by his devotees, such as walks around the holy hill Arunachala, in which devotees participated, and his hymns to Arunachala.

 Real I

 Ramana Maharshi described his 'real I' as a "force" or "current", which descended on him in his death-experience, and continued throughout his life: